VCCRI/PGSCatalogCalculator/README.md

 ## Output

-The tool will generate a boxplot, `quantile/boxplot.png`, and CSV that displays the relative risk of patient,`sample_out.csv`.
+The tool will generate a boxplot, `quantile/boxplot.png`, and CSV that displays the relative risk of patient and raw scores,`sample_out.csv`

 These can be viewed concurrently by accessing `dashboard.Rmd`